Paul Ludwig Ewald von Kleist

 Kleist was appointed commander-in-chief of Army Group A during the last days of Case Blue, the 1942 German summer offensive in southern Russia.
 His disagreements with Hitler over strategic decisions led to his dismissal in March 1944 after the German defeat in right-bank Ukraine.

 Following the war, Kleist was extradited to the Soviet Union where he was sentenced to 25 years in prison for war crimes; he died in prison.

 Early military career

-Paul Ludwig Ewald von Kleist was born in Braunfels to the noble family Kleist, an old Pomeranian family with a long history of military service.
-There had been two previous Prussian field marshals in the family.
-His father was Geheimer Studienrat Christof Hugo von Kleist, a high ranking civil servant.
+Paul Ludwig Ewald von Kleist was born in Braunfels into the House of Kleist, an old Pomeranian noble family with a long history of military service.
+There had been two previous Prussian field marshals, numerous generals and Pour le Mérite recipients in the family.
+He was the son of Geheimer Studienrat Christof Hugo Albrecht August von Kleist (1848-1886), a high-ranking civil servant, and his wife, Elisabeth Gley (b.
+1856).

 At the age of 18, Kleist joined the Prussian field artillery regiment, "General Feldzeugmeister" No. 3 on 9 March 1900 as a fahnenjunker.
 He was commissioned as a leutnant on 18 August 1901.
-On 22 March 1914 he was promoted to captain and joined the Leib-Husaren-Regiment No. 1.
+He became a battalion adjutant in 1904 and regimental adjutant in 1907.
+After attending the cavalry school at Hanover from 1908 to 1909, he was promoted to oberleutnant in 1910 and was sent to the prestigious War Academy in Berlin, to undergo general staff training.
+On 22 March 1914 he was promoted to captain and joined the 1st Life Hussars Regiment (Leib-Husaren-Regiment No. 1).

 During the First World War, Kleist served on the Eastern Front and commanded a cavalry squadron at the Battle of Tannenberg.
 From 1915 to 1918 he served as a staff officer of the Guards Cavalry Division on the Western Front.